SmugglerCode/SmugglerCode.Blazor.UI/README.md

 - IsDisabled and inherited cascading IsDisabled support
 - IsVisible flag to toggle component visibility
 - Applies disabled attribute and styles when disabled
+- Switching between dynamic or fixed sizing for the text box

 #### Usage example